SwedbankPay/developer.swedbankpay.com/checkout/v3/set-up.md

 -   **Merchant Name:** This represents your core business entity with us.
 -   **Merchant ID:** This is how we identify you.
 -   **Services:** These are the services that are activated and ready to test.
--   **Login Credentials:** You will receive a temporary password in a seperate e-mail.
+-   **Login Credentials:** You will receive a temporary password in a separate e-mail.

 {% include alert.html type="warning" icon="warning" body="Please check your spam